BadmWe/dspyt-webpage/dspyt/posts/cross-sectional-data-an-easy-introduction.md

 ---
-title: "Cross-sectional data – An easy introduction"
+title: "Cross-sectional data – An easy introduction - DSPYT"
 date: "April 20, 2022"
 excerpt: "In this article we are introducing the concept of cross sectional data.
 A cross sectional data example consists of a sample of units at a given point in time."
 cover_image: "/images/posts/cross/image.webp"